mikolajkania/mikolajkania.github.io/_posts/2016-10-31-asynchronous-request-processing-in-spring-mvc.md

 There will be a controller with majority of requests lasting 1 second (80%), leaving rest with 4 seconds.
 I will try to recreate existance of different requests life spans.

 A JMeter test plan would include warmup with 100 threads and 25 iterations, the proper test - 1000 threads started over half a minute in 10 iterations.
 The most important metric would be a throughput, requests per second.
+I will repeat tests multiple times and choose representative sample.

 I will use Jetty 9 and Java 8 64 bit runtime.
 Jetty will be configured to have at most 100 threads.
 Server mode for compilation is the [only one supported in 64bit](http://www.oracle.com/technetwork/java/hotspotfaq-138619.html#compiler_types) Java so it would be obviously enabled.